Cultural depictions of Marie Antoinette: Casual media references

 Marie Antoinette has been referenced in numerous motion pictures and television shows, usually as a figure to denote extravagance or doomed beauty.

 Some of the more notable examples include the movie adaptation of Gone with the Wind, in which a portrait of the Queen hangs above Scarlett O'Hara's bed in her new mansion in Atlanta.
 In The Addams Family Values, Wednesday Addams dresses up her new baby brother as Marie-Antoinette and attempts to guillotine him for crimes against the Republic.

 In the CW American drama Gossip Girl, a sketch looking very much like Kirsten Dunst in the role of Queen Marie-Antoinette decorates the bedroom of the main character, Blair Waldorf.
 In the second series of Sex and the City, when Charlotte York criticizes one of her friends for delusively believing that they live in a classless society, Carrie Bradshaw refers to her as a Marie Antoinette.
 During the wedding of Melanie and Lindsay in Queer as Folk, a decadent French dessert is given as an option for their dinner by a French caterer, to which Melanie sarcastically quips: "And just how much for Marie-Antoinette's last meal?"
 In the fourth series of Desperate Housewives, Katherine went to a Halloween party thrown by a young gay couple who just moved to the neighborhood.
 One of the hosts quipped it is appropriate that the domineering Katherine came as a "self-important queen who lost all her power."

 In the Gareth Russell novel Popular, one of the lead characters throws a sweet 16 birthday party with a Marie Antoinette theme but is upstaged by one of her guests when she arrives in a costume worn by Kirsten Dunst in the 2006 movie.

-In Robert Asprin's "Another Fine Myth," there's a pseudo-quotation as an epigraph to chapter 8:
+In Robert Asprin's Another Fine Myth, there is a pseudo-quotation as an epigraph to chapter 8: